-The contribution of different processes to cyclonic wind circulation has been determined by inverting individual PV anomalies under nonlinear balance (Charney 1955; Davis and Emanuel, 1991).
-Following Stoeligna (1996), every PV tracer may be considered as a PV anomaly, except for $q{co}$ , which is approximately equal to the full PV field in the upper troposphere.
-Therefore, $q{co}$ anomalies have been defined as differences from three-day averages of $q{co}$ , i.e. the duration of each simulation.
-To perform piecewise PV inversion we used the "subtraction approach" of Davis (1992) which has already been applied in past studies to separate the advective contributions of upper-tropospheric and low-tropospheric PV and potential temperature anomalies to upper-tropospheric PV anomalies (Piaget et al., 2015; Teubler and Riemer 2016; Schneidereit et al., 2017 and Teubler and Riemer 2020).
+The contribution of different processes to cyclonic wind circulation has been determined by inverting individual PV anomalies under nonlinear balance (Charney, 1955; Davis and Emanuel, 1991).
+Following Stoelinga (1996), every PV tracer may be considered a PV anomaly, except for q{co} , which is approximately equal to the full PV field in the upper troposphere.
+Therefore, q{co} anomalies have been defined as differences from 3 d averages of q{co} , i.e. the duration of each simulation.
+A 3 d time period might be short to define PV anomalies in cases of slowly evolving upper tropospheric systems.
+However, anomalies need to be consistently defined for all 100 cyclones and Mediterranean cyclones are systems of relatively short lifespan.
+Therefore, we consider that a 3 d average is a fair compromise for the application of piecewise PV inversion in this study.
+To perform piecewise PV inversion we used the "subtraction approach" of Davis (1992) which has already been applied in past studies to separate the advective contributions of upper tropospheric and low tropospheric PV and potential temperature anomalies to upper tropospheric PV anomalies (Piaget et al., 2015; Teubler and Riemer, 2016, 2020; Schneidereit et al., 2017).
 According to this approach, the partition of the atmospheric state (wind and geopotential) due to individual PV tracers (hereafter referred to as the balanced fields) is obtained by subtracting the balanced state related to the full PV inversion from the state related to the full PV minus the individual PV tracers.
-For instance, the balanced wind field, $\mathbf{\bar{U}}$ , due to $q{mp}$ is equal to
+For instance, the balanced wind field, \overline{U} , due to $q{\rm mp}$ is as follows:

-$$ar{m{U}}(m{q}{mp}) = ar{m{U}}(m{Q}) - ar{m{U}}(m{Q} - m{q}{mp})$$
+$$\overline{U}(q{\rm mp}) = \overline{U}(Q) - \overline{U}(Q - q{\rm mp}).$$ (7)

-200 All model outputs were interpolated to a regular longitude-latitude grid with a spacing of 1 degree and to pressure levels ranging from 950 to 100 hPa with a step of 50 hPa.
-Finally, following Stoelinga (1996), the piecewise PV inversion of individual PV tracers was performed by prescribing the relevant $\theta$ tracers in the boundary conditions at the top and bottom atmospheric pressure levels as Neumann boundary conditions (925 and 125 hPa respectively), except for $q{mo}$ which is not associated with a relevant $\theta$ tracer.
+All model outputs were interpolated to a regular longitude- latitude grid with a spacing of 1° and to pressure levels ranging from 950 to 100 hPa with a step of 50 hPa.
+Finally, following Stoelinga (1996), the piecewise PV inversion of individual PV tracers was performed by prescribing the relevant θ tracers in the boundary conditions at the top and bottom atmospheric pressure levels as Neumann boundary conditions (925 and 125 hPa, respectively), except for $q{\rm mo}$ which is not associated with a relevant θ tracer.

 Numerous sensitivity tests have been performed to converge on a universal application of piecewise PV inversion for all 100 simulations.
 The method results have first been evaluated on the basis of accurate cyclone locations, by comparing cyclone locations in the balanced relative vorticity fields (calculated using the balanced wind outputs from PV inversion) to the ones in the model outputs.
-Despite the use of interpolated fields, the balanced wind fields showed remarkably accurate cyclone locations in the balanced wind interpolated fields are also been evaluated wind fields wind fields accurate cyclone location of the second seco

-- 210 locations with an average bias of less than 1 degree.
-In addition, the validity of the method has been evaluated through the comparison in the cyclone centres of (1) the balanced vorticity field at 850 hPa after inverting the full PV with (2) the sum of the balanced vorticity fields at the same pressure level after inverting the conserved and all non-conserved PV tracers.
+Despite the use of interpolated fields, the balanced wind fields showed remarkably accurate cyclone locations with an average bias of less than 1°.
+In addition, the validity of the method has been evaluated through the comparison in the cyclone centres of (1) the balanced vorticity field at 850 hPa after inverting the full PV with (2) the sum of the balanced vorticity fields at the same pressure level after inverting the conserved and all nonconserved PV tracers.
 After applying PV inversion we have retained 94 cases.
 Results showed that for these cases, the ratio between the two fields ranged between 0.9 and 1.1.
-This suggests that the inversion processes of individual PV tracers may accurately explain the - contribution of the different processes to cyclonic circulation by at least 90%.
-In the other cases six cases, the ratio exceeded 1.1, presenting a maximum of 1.4.
+This suggests that the inversion processes of individual PV tracers may accurately explain the contribution of the different processes to cyclonic circulation by at least 90 %.
+In the other 6 cases, the ratio exceeded 1.1, presenting a maximum of 1.4.